Arduino Nano 33 BLE Sense Pinout, Introduction & Specifications

 RAM and Flash Memory: It comes with 256KB of RAM and 1MB of CPU flash memory.

-USB Micro power port: The board comes with a micro USB port that connects it to a PC and also powers the board.
+USB micro power port: The board comes with a micro USB port that connects it to a PC and also powers the board.

-The embedded sensors in Arduino Nano 33 BLE Sense:
+The embedded sensors in Arduino Nano 33 BLE sense

 LSM9DS1-9 axis IMU: The chip features a 3D digital linear acceleration sensor, a 3D digital angular rate sensor, and a 3D digital magnetic sensor.
 And is used to measure the linear acceleration, angular velocity, and magnetic field strength respectively on all three axes.
 The max refresh rate for the accelerometer and gyro is 952Hz and up to 80 Hz for the magnetometer.

 HTS221: HTS221 Capacitive Digital Humidity & Temperature Sensor is an ultra-compact sensor for relative humidity and temperature.
-It comes with a sensing element and a mixed-signal ASIC (Application-Specific Integrated Circuit) in order to provide the external environment information through digital serial interfaces.
+It comes with a sensing element and a mixed-signal ASIC (Application-Specific Integrated Circuit) to provide the external environment information through digital serial interfaces.

 APDS9960: The chip features advanced gesture detection, proximity detection, digital ambient Light Sense (ALS), and Color Sense (RGBC).
-The chip includes an IR LED and factory calibrated LED driver for drop-in compatibility with existing footprints.
+The chip includes an IR LED and factory-calibrated LED driver for drop-in compatibility with existing footprints.
 Gesture detection uses a set of four directional photodiodes to sense reflected IR energy to convert the physical motion information (i.e. velocity, direction, and distance) to digital information.

 LPS22HB: The LPS22HB is an ultra-compact piezoresistive absolute pressure sensor that functions as a digital output barometer.
 The chip comes with a sensing element and an IC interface which communicates through I2C or SPI interface to the Nano board.

 MP34DT05-A: The MP34DT05-A is an ultra-compact, low-power, omnidirectional, digital MEMS microphone built with a capacitive element and an IC interface.
-The microphone is capable of detecting acoustic waves, it is manufactured using a specialized silicon micromachining process dedicated to producing audio sensor.
+The microphone is capable of detecting acoustic waves, it is manufactured using a specialized silicon micromachining process dedicated to producing audio sensors.

 It is the modulated DC supply voltage, which is used to regulate the IC’s used in the connection.
 It is also called the primary voltage for IC’s present on the Arduino board.

-Digital Pins:
+Digital pins

 There are 14 digital I/O pins.
 The Arduino digital pins can read only two states: when there is a voltage signal and when there is no signal.
 This kind of input is usually called digital (or binary) and these states are referred to as HIGH and LOW or 1 and 0.

-PWM Pins:
+PWM pins

 All the digital pins on Arduino Nano 33 BLE sense are PWM (Pulse Width Modulation) enabled pins which are numbered from D0 to D13.
 Every one of these digital pins can generate a Pulse Width Modulation signal of 23-bit resolution.
 We can generate the PWM signal using the analogWrite() function in the program.

-Analog Pins:
+Analog pins

 The board consists of 8 analog input pins numbered from A0 to A7 while the analog output can only be achieved using PWM pins.
 This means we can connect up to 8 analog input sensors to the board.
 The function of Analog pins is to read the value of the analog sensor used in the connection.
 Each of these analog pins has an inbuilt ADC of resolution of 212 bits.